isathar/F4_ScrapGrinder/README.md

 -------------------------------------------------------------------------------------------------------

+## Installation

+- Download from the releases tab or bethesda.net, extract the esp and ba2 files to Fallout4\\Data\\
+- Activate ScrapGrinder.esp using your preferred method.

 ## Instructions

-- Enable the plugin (ScrapGrinder.esp) in whatever mod manager you use.
 - Build a scrapping bench in one of your settlements.
 It is found in the Crafting section of the Workshop menu.
 - There should be a footlocker named "Scrap Container" on top of the workbench.
 Place any junk items you want to scrap in this container.
     - Non-Junk items will be returned to you as you add them.
 - Use the scrapping bench (Press E) and select where you want to send its output through the crafting menu.

-## Installation

-- Download from the releases tab or bethesda.net, extract the esp and ba2 files to Fallout4\\Data\\
-- Activate ScrapGrinder.esp using your preferred method.

 ## Updating